CouldBeMathijs/bash-scripts/README.md

 ## topdf.sh
 Generates pdf's for all .tex files in the current directory (but no subdirectories thereof).

+## updategit.sh
+Replaces all old github repo URL's with URL's pointing to my new GitHub username

 ## zipper.sh
 Stores all C++ header and source files except main.cpp in a zip, for easy uploading to INGInious or BlackBoard.